Hobby-Student/squared-easy-template-x/README.md

 - [docxtemplater](https://github.com/open-xml-templating/docxtemplater)
 - [docx-templates](https://github.com/guigrpa/docx-templates)

-`easy-template-x` takes great inspiration from both.
+`squared-easy-template-x` takes great inspiration from both.
 It aspires to take the best out of both and to add some good of it's own.
 Hopefully it will serve you well :)

 ## Changelog

-The change log can be found [here](https://github.com/alonrbar/easy-template-x/blob/master/CHANGELOG.md).
+The change log can be found [here](https://github.com/alonrbar/squared-easy-template-x/blob/master/CHANGELOG.md).